Skip to main content

 “A significant contribution.
 This engaging book should be required reading for anyone interested in the history of early modern South Asia and beyond.”—Ali Anooshahr, Professor of History at University of California, Davis

-“Through a careful reading of historical, literary texts and archival documents, Dayal provides many original insights into the world of the seventeenth century.”—Muzaffar Alam, George V. Bobrinskoy Professor of South Asian Languages and Civilizations at University of Chicago
+“Through a careful reading of historical and literary texts and archival documents, Dayal provides many original insights into the world of the seventeenth century.”—Muzaffar Alam, George V. Bobrinskoy Professor of South Asian Languages and Civilizations at University of Chicago